 For example, if searching for information on abnormal human chromosomes, you could search for "Human Chromosomes" AND Abnormal.
+If you wanted information on human chromosomes but were not interested in abnormal chromosomes, you could eliminate those results by selecting "Human Chromosomes" NOT Abnormal.

 Databases Will Give you Search Terms!